 For all unspecified course number see the approved list in the course catalog or your degree progress report on myWCU.
 Not every course with a given prefix will satisfy the requirements!

 BEHAVORIAL & SOCIAL SCIENCE DISTRIBUTION: Two approved courses with different prefixes outside of the major in the list: ANT, ECO, GEO, PSC, PSY, SOC.
-Prefix Course Completed
+(Waive if Academic Passport eligible)